iwasahighwayman/my-elusive-whale/README.md

 Unfortunately, Nickel-Cadmium (Ni-Cd), the rechargeable battery which I am most familiar with, has power densities which are considerably lower than their alkaline battery counterparts.

-However by happenstance, I came across Nickel-Metal Hydride (Ni-MH) rechargeable batteries on Amazon, and they had significantly higher milli-Amp-Hour (mAH) capacities than Ni-Cd of the same size (AA, A, C, D, etc.)
+However by happenstance, I came across Nickel-Metal Hydride (Ni-MH) rechargeable batteries on Amazon, and they had significantly higher milli-Amp-Hour (mAH) capacities than Ni-Cd of the same size (AAA, AA, C, D, etc.)

 In fact, Ni-MH have approximately the same energy density as Alkaline.